queryluke/masseffect-5e/static/data/rules/08-06-starship-combat.md

 The primary difference in starship combat is that operatives on board a starship have an additional list of actions they can make on their turn.
 Most actions require the player to be stationed at the necessary __system__.
-When an encounter begins, operatives may choose to “Report to battlestations” and place themselves at a specific system.
+When an encounter begins, operatives may choose to “Report to battle stations” and place themselves at a specific system.

 ### Starship Actions

 #### Attack - Weapon System
-Make an ranged attack roll.
+Make a ranged attack roll.
 Do not add your proficiency bonus unless you are proficient with Starship Systems (Weapons).

 #### Targeted Attack - Weapon System
 Name a system on a target vehicle and make a ranged attack roll.
 The target’s AC has a +5 bonus against this attack.
 On